Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • There is no substantial difference in efficacy between salbutamol and terbutaline; currently salbutamol is less expensive and available in a wider range of devices.

 • A respiratory disease diagnosis should be made before repeating a supply of SABA inhaler.
+Ensure SABA is prescribed along with an ICS for individuals with asthma.

 • Low carbon prescribing: Offer dry powder inhalers (DPIs) as first choice when clinically appropriate.
 If a metered dose inhaler (MDI) is required chose a brand with a lower carbon footprint, e.g. Salamol® 100 inhaler CFC free (MDI).